Nominated MPs Raj Joshua Thomas and Syed Harun Alhabsyi resign, fuelling talk of a GE2025 run

 He said that such a practice would put into question the neutrality of being an NMP and the contributions they can make to the political platform and engage in policies in an unbiased manner, regardless of which side of the aisle they take in contesting the GE.

+"One can only hope that such (possible) moves do not tarnish the image of NMPs as bringing in unbiased 'alternative views'," said Dr Tan.

-If the NMPs decide to contest, it could also turn the NMP position into a potential way for parties to spot talent, he added.
+He added that if the NMPs decide to contest, it could also turn the NMP position into a potential way for parties to spot talent.

 "The long-term ramifications of this will be detrimental to the NMP system," Dr Tan said.
 "After all, the NMP system was put in place for a specific purpose and not to be used as an avenue to simply 'talent spot'."

-Note: Editor's note: An earlier version of this article said Dr Gerard Ee resigned from the PAP before becoming an NMP.
-This is incorrect.
-We apologise for the error.